3mdeb/news-and-ideas/_posts/2018-08-14-apu2-validation-with-rte.md

 validation setup where RTE with OPi will be testing its newer version.
 Stay tuned and feel free to share your awesome projects with RTE in the comment section below!

+For more information about RTE, please check [3mdeb/RTE](TBD) website.